unm-digital-history/campus-history/essays/maxwell-museum/index.md

 >"Honestly, I didn't even know we had a museum of anthropology."
 >-Excerpt from a real-life on campus conversation

-{% include aside.html class="text" text="
-"Have you been to the latest exhibition at the Maxwell Museum of Anthropology?"
+{% include aside.html class="center" text=" "Have you been to the latest exhibition at the Maxwell Museum of Anthropology?"
 "Honestly, I didn't even know we had a museum of anthropology."
 -Excerpt from a real-life on campus conversation" %}